Updates to the Seniors Co-Payment Program

 When the patent ends, other companies are allowed to make and sell their own version of the drug.
 These are called generics and usually cost less than brand-name drugs, but they are tested and proven to work in the same way.

-You can get covered for both brand-name and generic drugs, whichever costs less.
-But there are exceptions, such as:
+You can get covered for either the brand-name or the generic drug, whichever costs less.
+This means coverage is generally for the generic product with some exceptions, such as:

-• when a generic is not yet approved for coverage under the ODB program, even though it’s available on the market (for example, the manufacturer of a generic drug has not submitted it to the ministry for approval as interchangeable with a brand-name drug)
+• when a generic is not available or not yet approved for coverage under the ODB program, even though it’s available on the market (for example, the manufacturer of a generic drug has not submitted it to the ministry for approval as interchangeable with a brand-name drug)

-• when you have had adverse reactions to at least two generics
+• when you have had adverse reactions to at least 2 generics

 Adverse reactions to generic drugs

-If you’ve had bad reactions to at least two generics, the ODB program covers the brand-name drug.
-In this case, your doctor:
+If you’ve had bad reactions to at least 2 generics, the ODB program covers the brand-name drug.
+In this case, your prescriber:

-• fills out the Side Effect Reporting Form (PDF that you can print and take on your next visit to your doctor)
+• fills out the Side Effect Reporting Form (PDF that you can print and take on your next visit to your prescriber)

 • writes no substitution on your prescription

-Once filled out by your doctor, take the form and prescription to your pharmacist.
+Once filled out by your prescriber, take the form and prescription to your pharmacist.
 Your pharmacist submits the completed form to Health Canada, which monitors drug safety.

 Limited Use drugs